 7. Facilities and Resources

-Modern libraries, well-equipped labs, and up-to-date technology centers enhance the academic experience.
+Modern libraries, well-equipped labs for technical courses, and up-to-date technology centers enhance the academic experience.
 In addition, housing, dining services, and recreational areas contribute to your overall comfort and productivity.
 Colleges that invest in their infrastructure demonstrate a commitment to student success.
 When evaluating a college, consider whether it offers resources that align with your academic and personal needs, including health services, tutoring, and career counseling.

 8. Accreditation and Rankings